zhaobaoping/test/BUMO GO SDK guide.rst

 CheckValid
 ~~~~~~~~~~

-The ``checkValid`` interface is used to check the validity of the account address.
+The ``CheckValid`` interface is used to check the validity of the account address.

 The method to call this interface is as follows: